node-red/node-red/CANVAS_INTERACTION.md

    - [x] No lag when switching between pan and zoom

 3. **UI/UX Testing**
+   - [x] Minimap auto-shows during panning and zooming
-   - [ ] Minimap auto-shows on navigation
+   - [x] Minimap does not show on selection changes
-   - [ ] Minimap fades after 2 seconds
+   - [x] Minimap fades after 2 seconds
-   - [ ] No scrollbars visible on canvas
+   - [x] No scrollbars visible on canvas
-   - [ ] No pinch-zoom on UI elements
+   - [x] No pinch-zoom on UI elements
-   - [ ] Gesture state cleanup on cursor exit
+   - [x] Gesture state cleanup on cursor exit

 4. **Browser Zoom Testing**
    - [ ] Test at 100% browser zoom